 The refrigerator thermostat will regulate the current temperature within a refrigerator, starting the cooling cycle when appropriate.

 The thermostat inside of a refrigerator is prone to malfunction.
-Troubleshoot and call a technician in CITY for service right after a problem occurs.
+Troubleshoot and call a technician in California for service right after a problem occurs.

 How Does Refrigeration Work?